tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 - DTLS-OK: Y
 - Reference: [This document]
 - Comment: Used to carry attestation Evidence or Attestation Results in the TLS handshake

+# Acknowledgements {#acknowledgements}

+We would like to thank Paul Howard, Arto Niemi, and Hannes Tschofenig for their contributions to earlier versions of this document.

 --- back